Temple One: Musical career

 Garrett discovered trance music around 1998-1999, through the Gatecrasher compilations.
 He began using cheap audio arrangement software like eJay, before moving on to more advanced software such as Cubase.

 He started his career in 2006 with the first release, Eternal Light & Silent Nature, a two-track EP released by Trance Revolution Recordings.
-The release gained the support from Armin van Buuren's radio show A State of Trance, Ferry Corsten, Tiesto and Matt Hardwick.
+The release gained the support from Armin van Buuren's radio show A State of Trance, Ferry Corsten, Tiësto and Matt Hardwick.
 Following the success and exposure of the EP, Garrett was signed to the British music label group Enhanced Recordings in 2008, one the label's earliest artist discoveries.

 In 2013, Garrett produced a remix of The Sun Rises In Your Eyes (Song For Heroes) by Rory Gallagher for Alter Ego Recordings.
 The money generated from the release was donated to wounded soldiers and their families through the British charity program Help for Heroes.

 Garrett hosts a bimonthly radio show called Terminal One on the first and third Wednesdays of each month on Afterhours.FM.
 In addition to his music production, Garrett has also produced a series of soundsets on Freshly Squeezed Samples, containing electronic dance music presets.